ddrscott/octopress/source/_posts/2017-03-15-what-the-sql-recursive.markdown

 --   6 | Frank |         5
 ```

-Our `sample_people` table represents a person by name and that person my have a
+Our `sample_people` table represents a person by name and that person may have a
 parent.
 The parent of all the parents is `Root`.

 And finally our recursive query to get a nice display of the hierarchy.